xpack-dev-tools/riscv-none-elf-gcc-xpack/README-PUBLISH.md

 $ xpm install --global @xpack-dev-tools/riscv-none-embed-gcc@next
 ```

-As a shortcut, there is Travis test that checks the package on
+As a shortcut, there is Travis test that checks the package on 64-bit
 Intel Ubuntu, macOS and Windows.

+For 32-bit Windows, 32-bit Intel GNU/Linux and 32-bit Arm, install manually.

 ## Tag the npm package as `latest`